dropbox/pb-jelly/README.md

 This implementation was initially written in 2016 to satisfy the need of shuffling large amount of bytes in [Dropbox's Storage System (Magic Pocket)](https://dropbox.tech/infrastructure/inside-the-magic-pocket).
-Previously, we were using [`rust-protobuf`](https://github.com/stepancheg/rust-protobuf) (and therefore generated code looks exactly like that to make it easy to migrate) but serializing Rust structs to proto messages, and then serializing them again in our RPC layer, meant multiple copies (and same thing in reverse on parsing stack).
+Previously, we were using [`rust-protobuf`](https://github.com/stepancheg/rust-protobuf) (and therefore generated APIs are exactly the same to make it easy to migrate) but serializing Rust structs to proto messages, and then serializing them again in our RPC layer, meant multiple copies (and same thing in reverse on parsing stack).
 Taking control of this implementation and integrating it in our RPC stack end-to-end helped avoid these extra copies.

 Over the years, the implementation has grown and matured and is currently used in several parts of Dropbox, including our [Sync Engine](https://dropbox.tech/infrastructure/rewriting-the-heart-of-our-sync-engine), and the aforementioned [Magic Pocket](https://dropbox.tech/infrastructure/inside-the-magic-pocket).

-Other implementations exist in the rust ecosystem (e.g. [`prost`](https://github.com/danburkert/prost) and [`rust-protobuf`](https://github.com/stepancheg/rust-protobuf)), we wanted to share ours as well.
+Other implementations exist in the Rust ecosystem (e.g. [`prost`](https://github.com/danburkert/prost) and [`rust-protobuf`](https://github.com/stepancheg/rust-protobuf)), we wanted to share ours as well.

 <br />